unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

   text="[Sunshine Theater](http://www.sunshinetheaterlive.com/) is much more of an intimate setting which allows for anyone in the theater to have the opportunity to be in the front row of any concert and makes for more of an memorable experience."
   %}

-Today, a quick drive by the Sunshine building or a google search on Google maps will reveal that is now a concert stage for artists visiting Albuquerque and more specifically important to the youth being one of the few underage concert venues in town.
-Another quick search on google will also reveal yelp reviews of the venues current condition which include: sound quality in theater being really bad, restrooms falling apart, venue layout being too small for crowds that tickets sales allow, the balcony not being opened for concerts, and the most commented on was the customer service given by staff, bartenders, and security in the venue[^Yelp-reviews].
+Today, due to the building's size, the Sunshine has two buisness adresses for the north entrance and businesses on the west facing section of the buidling.
+A quick google search will reveal that is now a concert stage for artists visiting Albuquerque and is one of the most popular venues in town[^Wikipedia-Sunshine-Building].
+More specifically important to the youth,it is one of the few underage concert venues in town.
+Other selections on a google search will also reveal yelp reviews of the venues current condition which include: sound quality in theater being really bad, restrooms falling apart, venue layout being too small for crowds that tickets sales allow, the balcony not being opened for concerts, and the most commented on was the customer service given by staff, bartenders, and security in the venue[^Yelp-reviews].
 One review, from a resident that moved to Albuquerque, praised the small venue sized because it is much more of an intimate setting which allows for anyone in the theater to have the opportunity to be in the front row of any concert and makes for more of an memorable experience.
 Furthermore, if any patron goes early or stays after the concert, then there is a chance that they can get a glimpse or even a picture with the band or artist through the back stage entrance that leads out on to the street[^Personal-account].

 {% include figure.html
   class="img-center"